nasa-butterfly/nasa-butterfly.github.io/assets/science_team_resumes/bourassa.md

 e-mail: mbourassa@fsu.edu
 http://coaps.fsu.edu/~bourassa/

+## Role in Investigation:
+Co-Investigator: Responsible for Calibration/Validation of the Butterfly Mission.
+Responsible for quality assessment of in situ comparison data.
+Aid in modeling studies to understand key processes needed to make model fluxes and flux-related variables consistent with Butterfly observations.
+Graduate students and our postdoc will be mentored on processes related to air-sea interaction and related modification of the atmosphere.
+They will participate in workshops and national meetings, local and project outreach, and be placed in an environment rich with researchers that they can interact with.

+## Experience Related to the Investigation:
+Dr. Bourassa has wide experience with satellite data, in situ data, and air-sea fluxes.
+He served as a team member for NASA Atmospheric and Physical Oceanography science teams, contributed to the development of mission concepts, and served on the NASA Senior Review.
+He has decades of experience with marine meteorology observations from Research Vessels and merchant ships, including quality assessment of the data, calculation of surface fluxes, and conversion to satellite observations.
+Recently, this experience is used to model and evaluate physical processes in coupled ocean/atmosphere models and improve fluxes in the models.
+He has been a national and international leader in related activities for over a decade, including co-leading an ocean and atmospheric US CLIVAR working group on air-sea fluxes, co-chairing the Ocean Observations Panel for Climate (which included ocean surface fluxes) and co-chairing a Joint Commission on Marine Meteorology cross-cutting Task Team on Satellite Data Requirements.
+He was also a member of the Weather and Air Quality panel on the National Academies Decadal Survey on Earth Satellites.

 ## Experience:
 - 2015 − present: Associate Director, COAPS, College of A&S, Florida State University.
 - 2013 − present: Professor, Department of Earth, Ocean, and Atmospheric Sciences and Center for Ocean−Atmospheric Prediction Studies, College of Arts and Sciences, Florida State University.